 You’ll need two boxes, some tape, and a box cutter for this playhouse.

-1. Prevent a big box’s flaps from folding in with tape (use tape on the inside and outside of the box).
+1. Tape flaps to keep them from folding in (use tape on the inside and outside of the box).
 They’ll function as part of the playhouse’s floor.

-2. Then, cut off one of the bigger sides of the box.
+2. Cut off one of the bigger sides of the box.
 This is where the roof will be.
 Keep the box piece you just removed — you’ll need it for the roof.

 3. Pull out another box or large piece of cardboard.
 Using the piece of cardboard you just removed (see step 2) as a guide, measure out and cut a duplicate roof piece from the new box.

-4. Tape the two roof pieces together and attach it to your playhouse’s frame (the first box).
+4. Tape the two roof pieces together and attach them to your playhouse’s frame (the first box).